Five people injured after tree falls on people at Shotover jet building in Queenstown

 "All are believed to be conscious...they are being assessed by emergency services and will be taken to hospital.
 The wellbeing of individuals is paramount and our focus is on supporting them, their whānau and our team".

-A reporter at the scene said the tree, which was below the main Shotover base, had fallen over with is roots completely ripped out.
+A reporter at the scene said the tree, which was approximately 50m high and beside the outdoor café area at the Shotover base , had fallen over with is roots completely ripped out.

 There were park benches below the tree and it had fallen directly on at least one of them.